Erik Morales: Morales vs. Zaragoza

 On September 6, 1997, in El Paso, Texas, at the age of 21, he won his first world title by stopping WBC Super Bantamweight Champion and now member of the International Boxing Hall of Fame, Daniel Zaragoza, via knockout in eleven rounds.

 In his first defense, Morales defeated John Lowey (24–2) by knockout in the seventh round.
-In his next fight, he defeated Remigio Molina (31–1) by knockout in the 6th orund.
+In his next fight, he defeated Remigio Molina (31–1) by knockout in the 6th round.
 On May 16, 1998, he defeated former champion Jose Luis Bueno via knockout in the second round.

 Morales vs. Jones

 In September 1998, in another landmark fight, Morales knocked out former two-weight world champion Junior Jones of the United States.
 Jones went into the battle with a daunting record against Mexican fighters of 35 victories and no losses, most notably including two victories over the previous champion, Marco Antonio Barrera, in 1996 and 1997.
 Also noteworthy was that Jones was entering México for the first time to fight, and the fight was held at Tijuana.
 The fight went on to three contested rounds, before Morales knocked out Jones with two consecutive overhead right crosses in the fourth round.

 In October 1999, Morales fought and defeated former WBC Bantamweight Champion Wayne McCullough of Northern Ireland, saying that McCullough gave him one of the three toughest fights of his career.